-Wax vs. Oil-Based Pencils:
+Wax vs. Oil-Based Coloured Pencils:

 Which One is Right for You?

-In this guide, I'll share the behind-the-scenes secrets I've learned from pencil manufacturers like Caran d'Ache, help you match the right pencil type to your artistic goals, and show you how this one choice can transform your coloured pencil experience from frustrating struggle to confident creation.
+In this guide, I’ll share behind-the-scenes secrets I’ve learned from manufacturers like Caran d’Ache to help you match the right pencil to your goals—whether that’s a smooth portrait background or every fine whisker on a pet's face.

 The Making of a Coloured Pencil